aanand93/docker-sei-hack-week/README.md

 - If you wanted to pull the images that I am using in my container you can find them on dockerhub using the names of the images.
   1. frontend react file = aanand93/docker-sei_react
   2. backend api file = aanand93/docker-sei_react
   3. for the mongo image call the version of mongo I am using in this app.
-I didn't have to build that image on DockerHub because it was already there for me and I pulled that image to my container like you would do for the frontend and back end
+I didn't have to build that image on DockerHub because it was already there for me and I pulled that image to my container like you would do for the frontend and backend.